Notre Dame International Security Center

 The center is directed by Professor Michael Desch.

-NDISC gratefully acknowledges the support of the College of Arts and Letters at the University of Notre Dame, the Michael T. Long ('64) Family Endowment for Excellence, the James P. Reilly, Jr. Notre Dame National Security Lecture Series Fund, and the Jack Kelly and Gail Weiss International Security Speaker's Fund.
+NDISC gratefully acknowledges the support of the College of Arts and Letters at the University of Notre Dame, the Michael T. Long ('64) Family Endowment for Excellence, the James P. Reilly, Jr. Notre Dame National Security Lecture Series Fund, the Charles Koch Foundation, and the Jack Kelly and Gail Weiss International Security Speaker's Fund.

 “Security and Privacy in a World of Changed Threats and New Technologies: How Can We Enhance Both?”